nordzilla/count-digits/README.md

     fn count_digits(self) -> usize;

+    /// Returns the count of digits in an integer for a given radix.
+    /// Panics if the provided radix is invalid. fn count_digits_radix(self, radix: Self::Radix) -> usize;

-    /// Returns the count of digits in an integer for a given radix. fn count_digits_radix(self, radix: Self::Radix) -> usize;
+    /// Returns the count of digits in an integer for a given radix.
+    /// Returns None if the given radix is invalid. fn checked_count_digits_radix(self, radix: Self::Radix) -> Option<usize>;
 }
 ```